geopandas/geopandas/doc/source/code_of_conduct.rst

 form <https://goo.gl/forms/CHANGETHELINK>`__.

-This code applies equally to founders, developers, mentors and new community members, in all spaces managed by GeoPandas Project.
+This code applies equally to founders, developers, mentors and new community members, in all spaces managed by the GeoPandas Project.
 This includes the mailing lists, our GitHub organization, our chat room, in-person events, and any other forums created by the project team.
 In addition, violations of this code outside these spaces may affect a person's ability to